-Stability data on the active substance have been submitted for three production scale batches from production site I, that were stored at 25°C/60% RH (60 months), 30°C/35% RH (60 months) and 30°C/70% RH (60 months) and for two production scale batches from production site II stored at 40°C/75% RH (6 months).
-Two full scale batches of drug substance were stored at 40°C/75% RH (6 months), showing no trends or changes in any of the tested parameters.
-In accordance with the applicable European guidelines, these stability studies demonstrated the stability of the active substance for 3 years.
-Furthermore, according to the Ph.
+Stability data on the active substance have been submitted for three production scale batches from site I, that were stored at 25°C/60% RH (60 months), 30°C/35% RH (60 months) and 30°C/70% RH (60 months) and for two production scale batches from site II stored at 40°C/75% RH (6 months).
+Two full scale batches of drug substance were stored at 40°C/75% RH (6 months) showing no trends or changes in any of the tested parameters.
+According to the Ph.
 Eur. monograph for testosterone, the drug substance should be stored protected from light.
-Based on the data submitted, the proposed re-test period of 1 year is considered acceptable, when stored in the original packaging in order to protect it from light.
+Based on the data submitted, the proposed re-test period of 5 years is considered acceptable, when stored in the original packaging in order to protect it from light.